 Get to Know Lufthansa Group for Business

-The Lufthansa Group Hub Airlines (Lufthansa, Swiss, Austrian) have a huge number of corporate contracts, which account for over 30% of total revenues.
+The Lufthansa Group Hub Airlines (Lufthansa, Swiss, Austrian) have a huge number of corporate contracts which account for over 30% of total revenue.
 While they achieve a yield premium of up to 90% compared to the non-contractual customer base, the corporate customer business experienced revenue reduction effects from upfront discounts, costs for incentives, and other sales programs.

 As a digital strategic partner for nearly 10 years, Valtech was fortunate to work with Lufthansa on numerous projects and enjoyed a strong working relationship.
 When Lufthansa Group wanted to update the corporate loyalty program, Valtech was happy to help.

 Initially, there was no central portal for managing B2B contracts and loyalty benefits.
 In addition, the original loyalty program relied mostly on discounts and rebates and did not take into consideration corporate clients' travel behaviors or routines to determine which benefits would be most enjoyed.
 The aim was to increase both customer satisfaction and retain value within the Lufthansa Group ecosystem instead of losing it via discounts and rebates.

 Lufthansa Group aimed to meet the changing needs of B2B customers by making data, reporting and contract information accessible via self-service and to use advanced data models and analytics to enable dynamic, behavioral B2B segmentation for a more tailored loyalty offering.